nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/docs/usage.md

 ### `-profile`

 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.